masq/Blog/making-something-from-nothing.md

 	printf("Hello, world!\n");
 }
 ```
-_Figure x: C code that will print the phrase "Hello, world!" to the screen in a
+_Figure 11: C code that will print the phrase "Hello, world!" to the screen in a
-terminal window, once it has been compiled_
+terminal window, once it has been "compiled"._

 Just to go over what's happening here, the line `void main() {` is creating a
 "function", a bit of executable code that can run, and naming it "main".
 In C,